DeepakJason/linux-to-windows-remote-exec/windows-commands.md

 - Ports
   - Port, Services, Name: Run `netstat /an`.
 You can also run `netstat /anbo`, but this requires admin to be elevated.
-  - Path, Compliant, Version, Vulnerability Count: @TODO
+  - Path, Compliant, Version, Vulnerability Count: N/A. Skipped per discussion with Sambhram.

 - Storage Volumes